-The project will replace three reasonably large bridges along the Ramu highway and re-erect the dismantled Bailey bridges in new sites in rural areas.
-The project will enhance connectivity along the Ramu Highway but will make a substantial improvement in living conditions in rural areas where access is not possible due to the lack of bridges.
+235. The project will replace up to five bridges along the Sepik highway and re-erect the dismantled Bailey bridges in new sites in rural areas.
+The project will enhance connectivity along the Sepik Highway but will make a substantial improvement in living conditions in rural areas where access is not possible due to the lack of bridges.

-The IEE report has reviewed the environmental impacts associated with the sub-project and has developed a comprehensive EMP to address these activities.
+236. The IEE report has reviewed the environmental impacts associated with the sub-project and has developed a comprehensive EMP to address these activities.
 Overall there are few impacts associated with the project.
 Some minor land acquisition will be required to formalise the bridge approaches.
 Land ownership and compensation issues have been addressed by a Resettlement Plan and will be supervised by the PNG Department of Lands.
 All sites are significantly disturbed from the existing bridge sites and no significant flora or fauna will be affected by the project.
-The population of the surrounding areas who will benefit from improvements of bridges along the highway is 98,200 persons located within urban areas, in scattered settlements alongside the road and in the interior.
-The communities are mainly subsistence farmers with some cash crops.
+The population of the surrounding areas who will benefit from improvements of bridges along the highway os xxx persons located within scattered settlements alongside the road and in the interior.
+The communities are mainly subsistence farmers and grow some cash crops.
 Health and education facilities are limited.
-The communities have limited cash resources and normally only grow enough food to support their requirements.
+The communities have limited cash resources and normally grow enough food to support their requirements.

-Pre-construction requirements include payment of land compensation, determination of climate change requirements and the preparation of the EMP as a contractual document.
+237. Pre-construction requirements include payment of land compensation, determination of climate change requirements and the preparation of the EMP as a contractual document.

-Construction activities will be localised to the bridge location and will occur over a 12 month construction period.
-All impacts will be of a relatively small size and can be addressed by the EMP.
-The only possible adverse impact that has been identified is possible lowered water quality arising from increases in turbidity while the bridge foundations are being prepared in the river bed.
-The river is naturally turbid and while there may be short term increases in turbidity the contractor will be required to mitigate this by scheduling work to avoid decreasing water quality at times when communities may be collecting water.
+238. Construction activities will be localised to the bridge location and will occur over a 12 month construction period.
+All impacts will be of a relatively small size.
+All impacts can be addressed by the EMP and the only possible adverse impact that has been identified is possible lowered water quality arising from increases in turbidity while the bridge foundations are being driven into the river bed.
+This will only apply to those bridges that will either be double spans or have wide channels.
+None of the watercourses have this characteristic and none of the bridges are intended to be double spans in which case there is unlikely to be any significant effect on downstream water quality.
 The local community will be encouraged to seek work on the bridge sites and will be advised of opportunities by a series of planned awareness meetings.
-Some land acquisition will be required and this is addressed in a Resettlement Plan.
-The project will not cause any loss of primary forest, conservation areas or areas of significant ecological diversity.
-No cultural or heritage sites will be affected.

 During construction the contractor will be initially responsible for monitoring and supervising compliance with the EMP.
 The PE will be assisted by the EO to supervise the contractor while the EO will monitor the work and report any defects to the PE as required.

-The EA for the project is the DoW who will appoint a Supervising Consultant to implement the project.
-One international staff and one national staff will be appointed by the SC to review and manage the implementation of the EMP.
+239. The project will be managed by a PIU that will be formed within the DoW structure so that the experience gained from the project can continue after the project terminates.
+Additionally another management structure will be established at the construction site by the Supervising Consultant.
+Two international staff and national staff will be appointed to both the PIU and the SC to review and manage the implementation of the EMP.
 A budget has been determined of which the direct cost for the implementation of the environmental safeguards has been determined as US\$0.64 million.